angelfu528/AngelHunt/README.md

 * Search
 * Show "comments by users" (username instead of user id)

 Unfortunately, as of March 2016, Meteor has suspended the free hosting service.
-If you want to check out the app, clone it and host it at localhost:3000.
+If you want to check out the app, clone it and run it at localhost:3000.